 In reviewing applications for Major Permits to Alter the Historic Preservation Commission, Department staff, Board of Appeals and/or Board of Supervisors, and the Planning Commission shall be governed by The Secretary of the Interior's Standards for the Treatment of Historic Properties as an additional evaluative standard for Major Permit to Alter.
 The Standards are contained in the Preserving the Past section of the Downtown Plan, a component of the San Francisco General Plan.
 Please respond to each statement completely (Note: Attach continuation sheets, if necessary).
 Give reasons as to how and why the project meets the ten Standards rather than merely concluding that it does so.
-IF A GIVEN REQUIREMENT DOES NOT APPLY TO YOUR PROJECT, EXPLAIN WHY IT DOES NOT.
+If A GIVEN REQUIREMENT DOES NOT APPLY TO YOUR PROJECT, EXPLAIN WHY IT DOES NOT.

-1. The property will be used as it was historically or be given a new use that requires minimal change to its distinctive materials, features, spaces, and spatial relationships;

-2. The historic character of a property will be retained and preserved.
-The removal of distinctive materials or alteration of features, spaces, and spatial relationships that characterize the property will be avoided;

-Each property will be recognized as a physical record of its time, place and use.
-Changes that create a false sense of historical development, such as adding conjectural features or elements from other historic properties, will not be undertaken;
+G IVEN REQUIREMENT DOES NOT APPLY TO YOUR PROJECT, EXPLAIN WHY IT DOES NOT.
+1. The property will be used as it was historically or be given a new use that requires minimal change to its distinctive materials, features, spaces, and spatial relationships; S ee Attachment. ^ ۷.
+The historic character of a property will be retained and preserved.
+The removal of distinctive materials or alteration of features, spaces, and spatial relationships that characterize the property will be avoided; s ee Attachment.
+3. Each property will be recognized as a physical record of its time, place and use.
+Changes that create a false sense of historical development, such as adding conjectural features or elements from other historic properties, will not be undertaken; Se ee Attachment.

-4. Changes to a property that have acquired historic significance in their own right will be retained and preserved;

-5. Distinctive materials, features, finishes, and construction techniques or examples of fine craftsmanship that characterize a property will be preserved;
+4. Changes to a property that have acquired historic significance in their own right will be retained and preserved; See Attachment.
+Distinctive materials, features, finishes, and construction techniques or examples of fine craftsmanship that characterize a property will be preserved; See Attachment.

 Deteriorated historic features will be repaired rather than replaced.
 Where the severity of deterioration requires replacement of a distinctive feature, the new feature will match the old in design, color, texture, and, where possible, materials.
-Replacement of missing features will be substantiated by documentary and physical evidence;

-7. Chemical or physical treatments, if appropriate, will be undertaken using the gentlest means possible.
-Treatments that cause damage to historic materials will not be used;
+Replacement of missing features will be substantiated by documentary and physical evidence; See Attachment.
+Chemical or physical treatments, if appropriate, will be undertaken using the gentlest means possible.
+Treatments that cause damage to historic materials will not be used; See Attachment.